BAK Summer School: Art as Politics

 In order to address these subjects, the BAK Summer School turns to art practice, theory, and institutions that work at these ontological and material arrangements.
 Cultural practitioners involved in arts, theory, and social action convene workshops, presentations, study groups, screenings, and lectures.
 The program draws upon BAK research, including the current four-year trajectory Propositions for Non-Fascist Living; BAK Fellowship Program, which hosts 10 exemplary interdisciplinary fellows each year; FORMER WEST (2008–2016), which developed a critical understanding of the legacies of 1989’s radical resistance to power in order to reevaluate the global present and speculate about global futures; and Future Vocabularies (2013–2016), which attempted to act out concrete propositions that explore shifts in the existing conceptual vocabularies within artistic, intellectual, and activist practices.

 This Summer School is organized and includes contributions by Maria Hlavajova, Founding General & Artistic Director and Whitney Stark, Curator of the Fellowship Program at BAK.
-Contributors include 2017/2018 BAK Fellow, researcher Isshaq Al-Barbary, 2018/2019 BAK Fellow, visual artist and activist Patricia Kaersenhout, cultural historian and worker Nancy Jouwe, among others.
+Contributors include 2017/2018 BAK Fellow, researcher Isshaq Al-Barbary, 2018/2019 BAK Fellow, visual artist and activist Patricia Kaersenhout, among others.

 This is a discourse-driven course organized by BAK, basis voor actuele kunst, Utrecht in collaboration with HKU University of the Arts Utrecht and Utrecht Summer School.